 After you’ve run an experiment that manages to move the metric of your goal in a positive way, it is tempting to ship the experience at scale and move on to the next opportunity.
 Keep in mind that minimum viable products only get you to the “basecamp” of the opportunity mountain, and there is likely more impact that you can get out of it by further improving the experience.
 MVPs typically leave out delightful elements that aren’t necessary to the functionality of the experience but can have a great impact on the desirability of the product.
 That’s why it is important to remember to optimize the MVPs further to ensure high quality throughout your product.

-Share and test this framework with your teams: Download our PDF guide and access our Figma template through the links at the top of this page.
+Share and test this framework with your teams: Download our PDF guide and access our Figma or MURAL templates through the links at the top of this page.
 We hope that this tool inspires you to build products in a more thoughtful way and ship with impact.

 Principal Product Designer